 As science and technology grow, so does the amount of data collected.

 This increase in data volume calls for data science tools that can be used to analyze and visualize such data.
-Codio's Essential Data Science in Python & R courses are designed to help students learn essential data science tools quickly and easily.
+Codio's Essential Data Science in Rand Python courses are designed to help students learn essential data science tools quickly and easily.

 Essential Data Science in Python & R key features:

-- Image similarity algorithm enables instructors to grade students' visualization models based on a similarity percentage.
+- Implementation of image similarity algorithm: instructors can easily grade students' visualization models based on a similarity percentage.

 The State of Data Science

-The field of data science has been a hot topic in recent years and continues to be a major point of interest when it comes to career paths.
-Towardsdatascience.com estimates that the field will continue to grow by about 28% by the year 2026.
-But why data science?
-And why is it becoming so popular?
-The answer lies within the fact that now more than ever, we, as a species, are producing the largest amount of data we've ever seen.
+The field of data science, as well as related topics like data science and machine learning, have become hot topics in recent years.
+Data analytics and similar fields continue to be a major point of interest when it comes to career paths.
+Towards Data Science estimates that the field will continue to grow by about 28% through the year 2026.

 Codio's Unique Approach to Learning Essential Data Science